 The introduction call has 2 main purposes:

-- let the outsourcing company get to know you better;
+- let the outsourcing software development company get to know you better;

 - let you get to know the outsourcing company better.